Sondzus/algstat561/README.md

 This page keeps track of course notes, material covered, homework schedule, and other relevant links.
 Unlike the static course homepage, this one is updated weekly.

-* In the next iterations of the course, the order of topics will likely remain the same, but the speed at which we cover material will change.
+* In the next iterations of the course, the order of topics will likely remain the same, but the speed at which we cover material may change.
 * Most lectures use slides in the beginning, but I always also write on the board to supplement examples.
 * It is impossible to follow the course only by reading these slides; students are expected to attend the lectures as well.
 * All course communication, updates, announcements, logistics, and grading takes place on our Campuswire course page.
 Link and permission is provided to all enrolled students.